Churches and Crosses

 Some churches do not have crosses because they believe it’s a lot easier to wear a cross, hang one on a wall or nail one to the steeple, than it is to “bear” the cross.
-Jesus said, “Whosoever will come after me, let him deny himself, and take up his cross, and follow me” (Mark 8:34).
+Jesus affirmed this truth when He said, “Whosoever will come after me, let him deny himself, and take up his cross, and follow me” (Mark 8:34).
 And “he that taketh not his cross, and followeth after me, is not worthy of me” (Matthew 10:38).

 In the New Testament, the word ‘cross’ is typically used in a symbolic metaphor.
 It’s never used in the Bible as a physical icon.
 These churches say there’s nothing in the Bible that tells us that the image of the cross has any power to it.
 The power of the gospel is in the man that was crucified on the cross.
 Like Paul, they say “I’m determined to know nothing but Jesus Christ and Him crucified” (1 Corinthians 2:2).